Cassowary: The Majestic Bird of the Rainforest

 Welcome to our guide to the fascinating Cassowary.
 This majestic bird roams the dense rainforests of Australia, New Guinea, and nearby islands.
 We will delve into the captivating world of the cassowary and its unique features, behaviour, habitat, and conservation status.
 Join us on this journey as we uncover the wonders of this incredible avian species.

 Cassowaries are among the most intriguing and distinctive creatures in the Daintree Rainforest.
-One of the most ancient ecosystems on Earth.
+It is one of the most ancient ecosystems on Earth.
 As one of the few remaining natural habitats for these magnificent birds, the Daintree provides a unique opportunity to see cassowaries in their natural environment.

 Cassowaries: Icons of the Daintree Rainforest